 - Stir in the spices, sweetener, and cornstarch mix, and let boil gently for a 1 – 2 minutes, until mixture thickens.

 That’s it, easy as can be and ready in no time at all!

-Simply use 1/4 cup of water for a water saute instead of using butter or oils.
-Your results will still be great and extra healthy too!
+Simply use 1/4 cup of water for a water saute instead of butter or oils.
+Your cinnamon apples will still be great and extra healthy too!

 Can I Make Cinnamon Apples Without Cornstarch?